-Audi Will Officially Race In Formula 1 Starting With The 2026 Season
+Audi will officially race in Formula 1 starting with the 2026 season

-Come 2026 the Formula 1 grid will welcome a new team which will be vying for honours.
+Come 2026, the Formula 1 grid will welcome a new team from Audi which will be vying among other motor giants in the industry.

 Audi has officially announced from 2026, the automobile manufacturer will compete in the FIA Formula 1 World Championship with a specially developed power unit.
 The project will be based at Audi Sport’s facility in Neuburg near Ingolstadt.
 It marks the first time in more than a decade that a Formula 1 power train will be built in Germany.